-I once had a relatively healthy patient who had a sudden stroke at the ripe old age of 99.
-She appeared to have miraculously recovered and was discharged from the hospital without follow-up therapy.
+I once had a patient who had a sudden stroke at the ripe old age of 99.
+She appeared to miraculously recover and was discharged from the hospital without follow-up therapy.

 BUT, her daughter noticed that she’d stopped talking and was showing significant memory changes.
 Two months post stroke, I was called in for an evaluation.

 After assessing the patient, I recommended a Memory Book.

 The daughter dug up old photo albums and we organized pictures into a personalized Memory Book, adding captions to spark memories.
 When presented with her book, the patient immediately lit up and began regaling us with stories of her youth.

 The daughter thanked me through tears of joy.
 All it took was a simple Memory Book to ignite her mother’s memories and help her reconnect.

 Who Should You Make a Memory Book For?